A10 Networks: Raising PT To $11 Based On Improved Outlook For Network Security Products (NYSE:ATEN)

 Networks across the globe are being stressed with unprecedented usage and increasing demand for bandwidth capacity, underscoring the need for critical communications infrastructure combined with the ability to navigate ever-increasing volume and sophistication of cyberattacks.
 These tailwinds directly align with our value proposition and increasingly, our customers are looking for solutions that help them manage their existing infrastructure while they continue to migrate parts of their infrastructure to the Cloud.
 Our global footprint and solutions-based sales approach is resonating.

-I emphasized the last sentence because it is important to understand that A10 is the #1 global provider of keyboard/video/mouse ("KVM") switches.
-The main function of a KVM switch is to control, switch between, and manage multiple PCs or servers via a single keyboard, monitor and mouse (also referred to as the 'console').
-A10's KVM switches, and their ability to manage multiple PCs and servers, put A10 in a unique position to leverage its existing global sales and distribution channels to roll out these new security products.
+A10 is in a unique position to leverage its existing global sales and distribution channels to roll out these new security products.
 The long-collaborative relationship with DELL and the new go-to-market partnership turbo-charges that objective.

 The new product lineup and go-to-market strategy was enhanced by cost-cutting efforts Trivedi began when he first started as CEO about one year ago.
 This included a $2.5 million of restructuring expense in Q1, reducing annual operating expenses by $23.3 million, and significantly revamping the company's growth potential and earnings power by reallocating resources to only the best market opportunities.
 The strategy appears to be working very well - security driven product revenue comprised 58.9% of total product revenue in Q3.

-Note: This article was amended on 12/18/2020 to reflect a correction related to the company's headquarters and identity